Schiller40/ozone/docs/slideshow format.md

 # Changelog
+- 0.0.5: One stylesheet to rule them all, transitions
 - 0.0.4: slide number in the folders starts at 0 instead of 1
 - 0.0.3: Unified styles and other resources.
 They can either be http(s), data or a path relative to the slide directory.
 Also, special styles have been removed ($contain, $cover etc.)
 - 0.0.2: start and duration is now an object within an array.
 Otherwise multiple slideshows would've been necessary to show the slideshow for different durations at different times/dates.
 Also added support for additional styling information (for images and videos)